icerpc/icerpc-docs/pages/icerpc/icerpc-protocol/mapping-rpcs-to-streams.md

 compact struct ResponseHeader {
     statusCode: StatusCode
-    errorMessage: string // only present when statusCode is not Success
+    errorMessage: string // only present when statusCode is not `Ok`
     fields: dictionary<ResponseFieldKey, sequence<uint8>>
 }
 ```

-For example, a response with status code Success, no fields and an empty payload can be encoded as:
+For example, a response with status code `Ok`, no fields and an empty payload can be encoded as:

 ```
 0x09 0x00           : header size (2) on 2 bytes, little endian